broadinstitute/gwas-ui/Notes.md

 pip3 install -r requirements.txt

 2. Authentication
+Each user should download gcloud command line SDK to their machine.

 Each user should run `gcloud auth application-default login` in their shell to temporarily set their personal user credentials as the app default credentials for API access.
 After this step, running the demo locally willl allow them to authenticate immediately using GoogleCredentials.